Last updated: 15th June 2026 | Originally published: 26th February 2025

 Labour

 Labour costs significantly drive up service prices due to rising staff wages and expanded overheads, such as office maintenance and energy bills.
 The additional administrative burden from certifications like MCS, coupled with necessary expenses like vehicle replacement, makes it unsustainable for businesses to absorb these costs without adjusting rates.
+Some smaller businesses also flagged pressure from large energy providers using in-house installers that price work aggressively, squeezing independent electricians.

 Conclusion